diogolsq/git-hooks-collections/readme.md

 # Git Hooks Collection

-This repository provides an array of git hooks, categorized by programming language and framework.
+This repository offers a collection of git hook boilerplates, categorized by programming language.
 These hooks streamline a variety of tasks such as linting, assessing code complexity, and gauging code churn prior to pushing code to the repository.
 Additionally, they produce temporary files suitable for AI code reviews or for pasting directly into the ChatGpt dashboard.

 The core philosophy behind this repository is to bring CI (Continuous Integration) and code quality checks **to your local setup**.
 While services like CircleCI, GitHub Actions, and others offer these features, having them locally ensures that checks are done even before reaching the actual CI pipeline.